-If you want to follow a more plant-based diet, try using vegetable broth instead of chicken or beef broth in soup, risotto and other dishes.
-Vegetable broth can also be used instead of water when cooking rice or quinoa to provide more flavor.
-Store brands taste pretty bad and have scary ingredients.
+If you want to follow a more plant-based diet, try using homemade vegetable broth instead of chicken or beef broth in soup, risotto and other recipes.
+Homemade vegetable broth can also be used instead of water when cooking rice or quinoa to provide more flavor.
+Store brands taste pretty bad and have terrible ingredients.
 Homemade tastes great and is guaranteed to be healthy.
-This is one foundational ingredient you need to make from scratch – and its easy.
+This is one foundational ingredient you need to make from scratch, and its so easy.

 Homemade Vegetable Broth: The Healthiest Option